History of the Atlanta Braves: Cy Young dominance

-2005: A new generation
+2005: a new generation

-In 2005, the Braves won the Division championship for the 14th consecutive time from 1991 to 2005.
+In 2005, the Braves won the Division championship for the 14th consecutive time since from 1991.
 The fourteen consecutive division titles (not counting the interrupted 1994 season) stands as the record for all major league baseball.
 This particular team would be known as the "Baby Braves", referring to the vast presence of rookies on the roster such as Wilson Betemit, Brian McCann, Pete Orr, Ryan Langerhans, and Jeff Francoeur.
 Catcher Brian McCann, right fielder Jeff Francoeur, and pitcher Kyle Davies all grew up near the Atlanta area; as such, the team had a record of 90–72, two games better than the second place team in the Philadelphia Phillies.

 However, the season would end on a sour note as the Braves lost the National League Division Series to the Astros in four games.
 In Game 4, with the Braves leading by five runs in the eighth inning, the Astros battled back with a Lance Berkman grand slam and a two-out, ninth-inning Brad Ausmus home run off of Braves closer Kyle Farnsworth.
 The game did not end until the 18th inning, becoming the longest game in playoff history at five hours 50 minutes.
 Chris Burke ended the marathon with a home run off of Joey Devine.

 After the 2005 season, the Braves lost their long-time pitching coach Leo Mazzone, who left to go to the Baltimore Orioles.
 Roger McDowell took his place in the Atlanta dugout.
 Unable to re-sign shortstop Rafael Furcal, the Braves acquired shortstop Édgar Rentería from the Boston Red Sox.